cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 This way you would be able to roll back in case of an issue during update or with the new version.
 Check `kubectl rollout history deployment/nginx` for the existing versions of your deployment.
 By specifying `--revision=1` you will be able to get detailed on revision number one.

 ## Step 4 - optional: prepare for the hard way
 Of course it is possible to create deployments from a yaml file.
-The following steps give an example, how it could look like.
+The following step gives an example, how it could look like.

 Firstly, delete the deployment you just created:
 `kubectl delete deployment nginx`

-Secondly, try to write your own yaml file for a new deployment.
-It could look like the snippet below
+Secondly, try to write your own yaml file for a new deployment that creates 3 replicas of an `nginx` image, version 1.13.6.

+Below is a skeleton of a deployment, however it is still missing some essential fields.
+Check the (api reference)[https://v1-8.docs.kubernetes.io/docs/api-reference/v1.8/#deployment-v1beta2-apps] for details.

+* `kind: Deployment`
+* `containers` (check the pod spec from exercise 2 or the deployment created with run)
+* values for `matchLabels`

 ```
 apiVersion: apps/v1beta1
-kind: Deployment
 metadata:
   name: nginx-deployment
   labels: